Decoding Immune-Mediated Diseases

 Autoimmune diseases are chronic disorders in which the immune system produces an inappropriate response against its own cells, tissues and/or organs that results in inflammation and damage.
 Approximately 24 million Americans suffer from the more than 80 autoimmune diseases.
 Some autoimmune diseases target one area of the body; for instance, type 1 diabetes (T1D) affects the pancreas while multiple sclerosis damages the nervous system.
 In contrast, systemic lupus erythematosus can affect the entire body, attacking virtually any organ or tissue.

-Insufficient knowledge of how these diseases progress as well as their heterogeneity, that is, how the disease manifests differently in people – is a common challenge among type 1 diabetes (T1D), lupus and multiple sclerosis that this grant program aims to overcome.
-The Common Mechanisms of Autoimmunity grants will provide researchers up to $200,000 a year for up to two years to investigate the immune system’s role in the development of lupus, type 1 diabetes, and/or multiple sclerosis.
-The 2021 awardees are examining possible common mechanisms that could cause or contribute to the development of at least two of the three autoimmune diseases.
-Ultimately, the researchers hope to find novel biological targets and strategies for therapeutic development to treat the diseases
+Insufficient knowledge of how these diseases progress as well as their heterogeneity, that is, how the disease manifests differently in people—is a common challenge among type 1 diabetes (T1D), lupus and multiple sclerosis that this grant program aims to overcome.
+The 2024 awardees will examine possible common mechanisms that could cause or contribute to the development of at least two of the three autoimmune diseases.
+Ultimately, the goal is to find novel biological targets and strategies for therapeutic development to treat the diseases

 About the Partnering Organizations